NCI-Agency/anet/docs/INSTALL.md

 ## Environment

 - **Hardware**: ANET does not have specific required hardware.
 Hardware recommendations are:
-	- 1x Windows Application Server (300GB HDD, 64 GB RAM, 8x CPU Cores)
+	- 1x Windows Application Server (50GB HDD, 16 GB RAM, 4x CPU Cores)
-	- 1x Microsoft SQL Server (2012 or greater) Database Server.
+	- 1x Microsoft SQL Server (2016 or greater) Database Server.
 - **Software**: Software requirements:
 	- Java JRE 1.8 installed on the Application Server
 	- Administration Privileges to run processes on restricted ports (80/443)
 	- Optional: A valid SSL certificate for the domain name of the application server.
-	- Microsoft SQL Server 2012 or greater.
+	- Microsoft SQL Server 2016 or greater.
 The MS SQL database should be configured to:
 		- allow connections on a static TCP/IP port `1433`
 		- fulltext module should be installed.
 This can be done by:
 			1. Open the Programs and Features control panel.
-			2. Select `Microsoft SQL Server 2012` and click `Change`.
+			2. Select `Microsoft SQL Server 2016` and click `Change`.
 			3. When prompted to `Add/Repair/Remove`, select `Add` and provide intallation media.
 			4. Advance through the wizard until the Feature Selection screen.
 Then select `Full-Text and Semantic Extractions for Search`.
-	- Users are required to have a modern web browser (Mozilla Firefox, Google Chrome, or IE version 11 or greater)
+	- Users are required to have a modern web browser (Mozilla Firefox, Google Chrome, Microsoft Edge or other with good HTML5 support).
+IE11 is currently supported alhtough performance is degraded and support will be discontinued beyond Q3 2019
+	- A service manager, such as https://nssm.cc/ , can be used to install ANET as a service on Windows
 - **Network Accessibility**
 	- Users will acccess the Application Server over HTTP/HTTPS (`80`/`443`)
 	- The Application Server will access the SQL Server over port `1433` (or whatever port you have SQL configured to)